Anharo/Statistical-Foundation-of-Data-Sciences/Practical 9/Readme.md

 ### **Step 3 – Train-Test Split & Model Training**
 - Split dataset into **80% training** and **20% testing** data.
 - Trained a **KNN model** using `KNeighborsClassifier`.

+### Step 4: Making the Confusion Matrix & Predicting Accuracy Score
+- Made Confusion Matrix of checking how accurate the classification were.

+### Step 5: Making Classification Report
+- Made Classification report for detailed analysis of model.

 ### **Step 6 – Comparing Error Rate with K Value**
 - Tested multiple K values (1–20).
 - Calculated and plotted **Mean Error vs K** to analyze performance.